 Building and Maintaining a Supply of Milk

-The best way to build and maintain your supply of milk is to follow your baby’s feeding cues.
+The best way to build and maintain your milk supply is to follow your baby’s feeding cues.
 This will work way better than any lactation cookies or teas!
 (Of course it’s good to eat nourishing food that you love, so if you adore lactation cookies, go for it!)
 The bottom line is that more milk out means more milk made.
 Here are some things to remember:

-- Your supply will increase rapidly over the first 4 weeks and then begin to level off
+- Your milk supply will increase rapidly over the first 4 weeks and then begin to level off

 - If possible, wait to pump until about 3 weeks so that you and your baby can get really comfortable with nursing